 For victim credibility issues, we have a few choices.
 The biggest credibility test is certainly putting the alleged victim on the stand and examining her.
 There are pre-trial motions that could force the victim to provide psychological records before trial.
 If the victim refuses to provide those records, in some circumstances he or she is prohibited from testifying at trial.

-Contact Meyer Van Severen, S.C. for felony criminal defense representation
+Contact Van Severen Law Office for felony criminal defense representation

 Class A felony charges are the most serious in Wisconsin.
 If you’re convicted, you will be sentenced to life in prison.
 These penalties are certainly significant.
 It’s our opinion that such serious cases should be defended by the very best criminal defense attorney you can find.

 To speak with an attorney at Van Severen Law Office, give us a call at (414) 270-0202.
 We answer calls 24/7.